Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation

 \section{EXPERIMENTAL RESULTS}

-In this section, experiments with synthetic and clinic ultrasound images were carried out to show the performance of our method\footnote{The source code for the reproducible research will be available after paper acceptance at http://www.escience.cn/people/bjqin/research.html}.
-Several well-known ultrasound despeckling filters were used for comparison, including Frost \cite{9}, SRAD \cite{15}, OBNLM \cite{11}, SBF \cite{10}, ADLG \cite{2}, NLLRF \cite{12}.
-We directly asked the source code of SBF filter from its authors.
-As for other filters, we can obtain the source codes from the cited authors' websites listed in their works.
+Experiments with synthetic and clinical ultrasound images were carried out to show the performance of the proposed PFDTV method\footnote{The source code is available at https://github.com/Binjie-Qin/PFDTV}.
+Several well-known ultrasound despeckling filters were used for comparison, including Frost \cite{14}, SRAD \cite{23}, OBNLM \cite{18}, SBF \cite{17}, ADLG \cite{8}, and NLLRF \cite{20}.
+We directly requested the source code of the SBF filter from its authors.
+In regard to other filters, we obtained the source codes from the cited authors' websites listed in their works.